ducto489/ducto489.github.io/_projects/train-gpt-2-with-tpu.md

 - Hello, I'm a language model, and here's all I want to put a bit more energy into figuring out what words in English could mean in English.
 - Hello, I'm a language model, and I can help you find language translations where you can even use "words" in dictionaries or translations.
 I'm
 - Hello, I'm a language model, I'm a linguist for Learning English.
 I'm trying to teach people language and English through a series of lectures in

-## Learn More
-For a detailed exploration of the code, datasets, and methods, you can view this [Kaggle Notebook](https://www.kaggle.com/code/dustnn/train-gpt-2-with-tpu).

 ---

-*This project demonstrates the feasibility of training large language models like GPT-2 on Kaggle's TPU, overcoming hardware limitations and achieving significant performance improvements.*